Sándor Petőfi: Poetry

+One of his poem, "Szerelem, szabadság" ("Liberty and Love"), is also well received by the Chinese and is in schoolbooks in China:

 Petőfi maintained a lifelong friendship with János Arany, another significant poet of the time.
 Arany was the godfather of Petőfi's son Zoltán.

 Honours and memorials

 After the Revolution was crushed, Petőfi's writing became immensely popular, while his rebelliousness served as a role model ever since for Hungarian revolutionaries and would-be revolutionaries of every political colour.

 Hungarian composer and contemporary Franz Liszt composed the piano piece Dem Andenken Petőfis (In Petőfi's Memory) in his honour.
 Liszt has also set several of Petőfi's poems to music.

 In 1911, a statue of Sándor Petőfi was erected in Pressburg (Pozsony, present-day Bratislava), on the Main Square.
 In 1918, after the army of the newly independent First Czechoslovak Republic occupied the city, the statue was dynamited.
 After this sculpture was boarded over round temporarily until its removal, and replaced with a statue of Slovak poet Pavol Országh Hviezdoslav.
 Today, there is a statue of Petőfi in the Medic Garden (Medická záhrada).

+The Hungarian composer Jenő Hubay wrote his Petőfi Symphony to celebrate the 1923 centenary of the poet's birth; the symphony was also performed in 2023 (the 200th anniversary of the poet's birth).

 During the late 1940s, Boris Pasternak produced acclaimed translations of Petőfi's poems into the Russian language.